Antipurity/webenv/docs/INTERFACES.md

 - `simultaneousSteps:16`: how many steps are allowed to run at once (at most).
 Set to `1` to fully synchronize on each step, which makes visualization nicer but introduces a lot of stalling.
 - If for `webenv.browser`, `width:640` and `height:480`.
 - If for `webenv.browser`, `userProfile`, which is a function from stream to the user profile directory.
 The default is `webenv/puppeteer-chrome-profile-INDEX`.
+- `port:1234` and `httpsOptions:null`: the server's options.
+    - Optionally, specify key and certificate in `httpsOptions`, [as specified here](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/).

 ```js
 webenv.userAgent(agent = 'WebEnv agent <https://github.com/Antipurity/webenv>')